Research

 In addition, sociologists point to a heightened need to raise such questions with millennials now defining the generation accepting academic appointments at institutions across the country.
 For example, David Kinnaman, President of the Barna Group, noted in relation to his study of millennials and the Church entitled You Lost Me, that “the next generation’s prodigious use of technology, entertainment, and media” is historically significant.
 In particular, such forms and rates of usage disconnect them from members of previous generations and, in turn, how well millennials inherit the professional roles from members of those generations.
 Kinnaman suggests mentoring practices focused on the cultivation of vocational awareness and wisdom as ways to address that challenge.

-Drawing upon the riches of the Christian tradition, the Mentoring Matters volume will offer an interdisciplinary conversation focused on what lessons we can learn from the past concerning healthy mentoring relationships, what goals should define those relationships in the future, and what practices make the cultivation of those relationships possible.
-While this project will eventually extend to mentoring relationships Christian scholars share with students, this particular iteration focuses on welcoming millennials called to the academic vocation and the role the practice of mentoring can play in that process.
+Drawing upon the riches of the Christian tradition, the Mentoring Matters project seeks to determine what lessons we can learn from the past concerning healthy mentoring relationships, what goals should define those relationships in the future, and what practices make the cultivation of those relationships possible.

 Public Intellectuals and the Common Good (2019-2020)